phuse-org/SENDConform/doc/TableOfContents.md

 ### 1. Explanation

-This project provides a Proof of Concept for representing SEND conformance checks using Shapes Constraint Language (SHACL).
-SEND data is converted to Linked Data as Resource Description Format (RDF) and SHACL is used to create validation reports for the data.
-The goal is to increase efficiency by decreasing labor-intensive checks by both the sponsor and regulatory agencies.
+SEND data is converted to Linked Data as Resource Description Format (RDF) using an ontology-based data schema.
+FDA Validation Rules are translated to SHACL to create validation reports.

 ### 2. Data Conversion, Modeling, Mapping